Ezequiel Tovar Player Props: Rockies vs. Guardians

-The Colorado Rockies, including Ezequiel Tovar (batting .156 in his past 10 games, with four walks and four RBI), battle starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+On Wednesday, Ezequiel Tovar (coming off going 0-for-3) and the Colorado Rockies play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+He had a hitless performance in his last game (0-for-3) against the Guardians.

 Ezequiel Tovar Game Info & Props vs. the Guardians